 - The space between lines of text can also impact how fast people can read the text.

-- Keep text away from distracting background elements to prevent overlap creating legibility issues.
+- Keep text away from distracting background elements to prevent legibility issues caused by overlapping elements.

 - Keep spaces between headings, subheadings, and text consistent so it's clear which information belongs together if you have multiple headings or subheadings.